watdahecklol32/Luau-Instance-Wrapper/README.md

 # Luau-Instance-Wrapper
-## a cheap and detectable and shitty instance wrapper for roblox instances
+## a cheap and detectable and shitty instance wrapper for roblox instances, some code has been skidded from my friend

 ## list of da functions:
 1. setrawmetatable - (sets a gaven objects metatable even despite if it has the ``__metatable`` field)